Nisha318/Nisha318.github.io/_posts/2026-05-31-container-security-starts-before-the-cloud.md

 ## Accepted Risk and the .trivyignore Approach

 After all the remediation work, two HIGH findings remained.
-Both existed in the distroless base image, and both already had upstream fixes available.
-The problem was that updated distroless image digests containing those fixes had not yet been released.
+Both were in the distroless base image itself, not in my application code or Python dependencies.
+The fixes for both CVEs already existed upstream, meaning the software maintainers had already released patched versions of the affected packages.
+The problem was that Google had not yet published an updated distroless image digest that included those patches.
+Without a package manager inside the distroless image, there was no way to apply the fixes manually.
+I had to wait for Google to release an updated image.

 At that point, I had two options: